phuriku/ml-course/files/Mathematics_for_Machine_Learning.md

   <img src="https://i.imgur.com/aWhbl4u.png" height="100">
 </p>

-The point of this discussion is that matrices transform column vectors into column vectors, and this is the intuitive behind their existence as linear operators on ℝ<sup>n</sup>.
+In words, matrices transform column vectors into column vectors, and this is the intuition behind their existence as linear operators on ℝ<sup>n</sup>.

 If we are working within a fixed vector space ℝ<sup>n</sup>, only square matrices are valid as linear transformations, since an (*m* x *n*)-dimensional matrix multiplied by a (1 x *n*) column matrix yields a (1 x *m*)-dimensional column matrix.
 (Hence, *m* must equal *n* if we wish to confine ourself to *n*-dimensional space).